After completion of this chapter, the physical therapist should be able to do the following:

 By definition, cardiorespiratory endurance is the ability to perform whole-body activities for extended periods of time without undue fatigue.11,16 The cardiorespiratory system provides a means by which oxygen is supplied to the various tissues of the body.
 Without oxygen, the cells within the human body cannot possibly function and ultimately cell death will occur.
 Thus, the cardiorespiratory system is the basic life-support system of the body.2,11

 Basically, transport of oxygen throughout the body involves the coordinated function of 4 components: heart, blood vessels, blood, and lungs.
 The improvement of cardiorespiratory endurance through training occurs because of increased capability of each of these 4 elements in providing necessary oxygen to the working tissues.56 A basic discussion of the training effects and response to exercise that occur in the heart, blood vessels, blood, and lungs should make it easier to understand why the training techniques discussed later are effective in improving cardiorespiratory endurance.

 Adaptation of the Heart to Exercise

-The heart is the main pumping mechanism and circulates oxygenated blood throughout the body to ...
+The heart is the main pumping mechanism and circulates oxygenated blood throughout ...